-- Yes.
-The reflection period consists of at least 10 clear calendar days.
-For example, if the Formal Written Request form was received on October 1st, then the earliest time that medical assistance in dying could be provided would be October 12th. - Medical assistance in dying does not have to be provided immediately after the reflection period has passed, but the patient must be able to give clear consent when it is provided. - Medical assistance in dying can be provided in fewer than 10 days if both practitioners agree it is likely that you will pass away or lose their capacity to provide informed consent before the reflection period passes.
+- Medical assistance in dying does not have to be provided immediately after the assessment period has passed, but the patient must be able to give clear consent when it is provided. - Medical assistance in dying can be provided in fewer than 90 days if both practitioners agree it is likely that the patient will lose their capacity to provide informed consent before the assessment period passes.